 - Set the right tone.
 Ensure the 360 is part of a positive, developmental framework.
 It might be part of a leadership development program, a team-building activity, or an executive coaching engagement.
 All should be future-focused, with clear goals to help you achieve success.
 If not, put off the 360 until you are motivated to receive the information (if possible).
 Similarly, communicate clearly and optimistically with your 360 raters about the purpose of the feedback activity.
 A positive approach will set the right tone and increase the likelihood that others will participate honestly.

 - Pick the right raters.
 You don’t want to only raters who will tell you your backside looks “tighter than Barbara Bush’s smile” (thank you, Mary Meyers, for that beaut of a simile), nor only ones who will tell you to retire those skinny jeans, stat.
 I counsel clients that their raters should span a mix, from their greatest fans to their biggest detractors, and many folks in between.
 Pick people who will be insightful, balanced, articulate, and forthcoming.
-Your boss and a strong HR partner will be helpful in putting together your list; as a coach, I require their input into rater selection, as they may have insight into useful perspectives that might otherwise be missed.
+Your boss and a reliable HR partner will help put together your list; as a coach, I require their input into rater selection, as they may have insight into useful perspectives that the client might miss.

 - Prepare yourself.
 Before receiving feedback, take time to think and reflect.
 What do you think will be the positive points of feedback?
 The negative?
-Which group do you anticipate will rate you highest/lowest on different areas?
+Which group do you anticipate will rate you highest/lowest in different areas?
 Why?
-The more prediction you can do, the less the feedback will come as a surprise.
-This will hasten your trip through the SARA curve and get to focusing on behavior change.
+The more prediction you can do, the less the feedback will come as a surprise, which will hasten your trip through the SARA curve and get to focusing on behavior change.
 While you cannot anticipate where the blind spots are, prepare to have a few.
 It will leave you less challenged when they occur.

 - Take time to digest it.
 Receiving this type of feedback is much different than checking your watch mid-run to ensure you are in the proper heart rate zone.
 Set aside a serious chunk of time for careful review.
 Use an expert who can help you understand and process the information.
 I counsel my clients to set aside four hours for us to review together, face to face wherever possible.
 Friday afternoons often provide the most distraction-free timing, and a chance to move seamlessly into continued processing over the weekend.

 - Articulate your commitment to change.
 Create a plan for your top areas of focus, and share those with those you interact with most.
-Increasing awareness will help you remain accountable to behavior change, it can provide others an opportunity to support you through additional feedback, advice, or coaching.
+Increasing awareness will help you remain accountable for behavior change, and it can provide others an opportunity to support you through additional feedback, advice, or coaching.

 Even if you don’t have access, resources, or support to a formal 360 tool, take advantage of informal feed-forward opportunities.
-Ask those around you, How Can I be better?
-This single question could make a huge difference in your leadership, work interactions, and overall interpersonal success.
-Over time, that butt-highlighting Jumbotron may become a little less scary.
+Ask those around you.
+How can I be better?
+This single question could make a massive difference in your leadership, work interactions, and overall interpersonal success.
+Over time, that butt-highlighting Jumbotron may actually make you look good!